neoforged/.github/primers/1.21.5/index.md

         - `getClientLeafTintColor` - Returns the color of the leaf tint at the specified location.
         - `playPlayerSound` - Plays a sound to the current player on the client.
     - `LevelReader#getHeight` - Returns the height of the map at the given position.
+    - `NaturalSpawner#INSCRIBED_SQUARE_SPAWN_DISTANCE_CHUNK` - Provides the minimum distance that the player is close enough for spawning to occur.
 - `net.minecraft.world.level.block`
     - `Block`
         - `UPDATE_SKIP_BLOCK_ENTITY_SIDEEFFECTS` - A flag that skips all potential sideeffects when updating a block entity.
         - `UPDATE_SKIP_ALL_SIDEEFFECTS` - A flag that skips all sideeffects by skipping certain block entity logic, supressing drops, and updating the known shape.
+        - `UPDATE_SKIP_ON_PLACE` - A flag that skips calling `BlockState#onPlace` when set.
+    - `BonemealableBlock#hasSpreadableNeighbourPos`, `findSpreadableNeighbourPos` - Handles finding other positions that the vegetation can spread to on bonemeal.
+    - `CactusFlowerBlock` - A flower that grows on a cactus.
     - `FireflyBushBlock` - A bush that spawns firefly particles around it.
     - `SandBlock` - A colored sand block that can play ambient sounds.
     - `SegmentableBlock` - A block that can typically be broken up into segments with unique sizes and placements.
+    - `ShortDryGrassBlock` - A single grass block that has been dried out.
+    - `TallDryGrassBlock` - A double grass block that has been dried out.
     - `TerracottaBlock` - A terracotta block that can play ambient sounds.
     - `TintParticleLeavesBlock` - A leaves block whose particles are tinted.
     - `UntintedParticleLeavesBlock` - A leaves block whose particles are not tinted.